Armstrong Air

 H1

-Heat pump frequently enters defrost or stays in defrost too long, H1 or similar code logged
+The heat pump frequently enters defrost mode or stays in defrost too long, and an H1 or similar code is logged.

 Defrost Sensor Out of Calibration / Shorted